 – strenuous work – synthetic shoes

 – sweaty feet or fungal infections, caused by a hot or humid environment

 Common Foot-Related Injuries in the Workplace

-Unfortunately, every workplace poses a hazard to some sort of foot injury, but the hazards differ greatly depending on the environment and the job being done.
+Unfortunately, every workplace poses a hazard to some sort of foot injury, but the hazards differ greatly depending on the environment and the job is done.
 These hazards should be addressed and fixed as soon as possible.
-However, the best ways to prevent work-related injuries, despite a threatening environment, is to make sure your work shoes fit and support you well.
+However, the best way to prevent work-related injuries, despite a threatening environment, is to make sure your work shoes fit and support you well.
 Some examples of foot-related injuries include:

 – broken bones